Wednesday, July 27, 2022

 In the blink of an eye, the way firms worked changed.
 While there is a desire to return to normal, there’s no snapping back and people’s expectations around how and where they work have changed.
 Meanwhile, the AEC industry has seen exponential growth in investment from venture capitalists for companies led by nonarchitects.
 This session will highlight opportunities for firms to recapture and expand their value proposition for their clients.
 How we evolve practice in the next few years will be critical to our ability to have a seat at the table and influence within our communities.

-Speaker: Evelyn Lee, FAIA, senior MOMA experience designer at Slack Technologies
+Speaker: Evelyn Lee, FAIA, NOMA, senior experience designer at Slack Technologies

 11:15 a.m.-12:15 p.m.
 Session J: Coastal Urbanism and Geophysical City: Strengthening Human and Natural Ecology in the 21st Century City This runs concurrently with Session K. Please choose one.